letsencrypt/website/content/en/how-it-works.md

 To obtain a certificate for the domain, the agent constructs a PKCS#10 [Certificate Signing Request](https://tools.ietf.org/html/rfc2986) that asks the Let's&nbsp;Encrypt CA to issue a certificate for `example.com` with a specified public key.
 As usual, the CSR includes a signature by the private key corresponding to the public key in the CSR.
 The agent also signs the whole CSR with the authorized key for `example.com` so that the Let's&nbsp;Encrypt CA knows it's authorized.

 When the Let's&nbsp;Encrypt CA receives the request, it verifies both signatures.
 If everything looks good, it issues a certificate for `example.com` with the public key from the CSR and returns it to the agent.
+The CA will also submit the certificate to numerous public Certificate Transparency (CT) logs.
+See [here](https://certificate.transparency.dev/howctworks/#pki) for more details.

 <div class="howitworks-figure">
 <img alt="Requesting a certificate for example.com"